-Applied Geophysics, which combines knowledge from physics, mathematics, and geology, includes exploration and imaging of the earth’s interior through physical measurement collected at or near the earth’s surface by highly specialized equipment.
-The research program at UALR is oriented toward the development and application of geophysical technologies for environmental, geotechnical, and engineering applications.
+Applied geophysics, which combines knowledge from physics, mathematics, and geology, includes exploration and imaging of the earth’s interior through physical measurement collected at or near the earth’s surface by highly specialized equipment.
+The research program at UA Little Rock is oriented toward the development and application of geophysical technologies for environmental, geotechnical, and engineering applications.
 Gravity, magnetic, electric, seismic, and ground penetrating radar are the main technologies utilized in the research.
 Topography and three-dimensional imaging of the shallow subsurface using these technologies is an important research focus.
-Applied geophysics includes also research in digital signal processing to develop new procedures for infrasonic signal detection and Doppler Radar Wind profiling.
+Applied geophysics includes research in digital signal processing to develop new procedures for infrasonic signal detection and Doppler Radar Wind profiling.
 Infrasonic detection, used heavily in nuclear monitoring, requires innovative technologies in both software and hardware to improved signal-to-noise ratio and to discriminate between different signals.
 Doppler Radar Wind profiling is mainly implemented for aviation and space vehicle safety.
-These projects provide opportunities for students in the Applied Physics and Engineering Science emphasis areas.
-Email Dr. Haydar Al-Shukri or phone him at 501-569-8164.
+These projects provide opportunities for students in the applied physics and engineering science emphasis areas.
+Email Dr. Haydar Al-Shukri or call 501-916-5923 for more infomation.

-The Arkansas Center for Earthquake Education and Technology Transfer is a state funded institution within UALR that has the responsibility for installing and operating the Arkansas Seismic Network.
+The Arkansas Center for Earthquake Education and Technology Transfer is a state funded institution within UA Little Rock that has the responsibility for installing and operating the Arkansas Seismic Network.
 One mission of the center is to conduct scientific research in a wide range of projects in earthquake and nuclear seismology, the New Madrid Seismic Zone, paleoseismology, and earthquake risk assessment and mitigation.
-This Center provides students and faculty with data, facilities, and the environment to accomplish their research.
-E-mail Dr. Haydar Al-Shukri or phone him at 501-569-8164.
+This center provides students and faculty with data, facilities, and the environment to accomplish their research.
+Email Dr. Haydar Al-Shukri or call 501-916-5923.